 The Role and Responsibilities of a FinTech Chief Risk Officer

 With financial, political, regulatory, governance and technological changes disrupting the business landscape as we know it, risk management has become a complex process.
 Dating back to 1993 when the first CRO was appointed by GE Capital, CROs were initially predominant within the banking and insurance industries.
-Now they can be found in many others industries, such as energy, oil and gas and government organisations.
+Now they can be found in many others industries, such as energy, oil and gas and government organizations.

 In addition to the greater presence of a CRO, the scope of the role has increased.
 Evolving from just being solely responsible for financial risks, data protection, risk assurance and system vulnerabilities play just as an important role in today’s FinTech landscape.
 The CRO is engaged in the most difficult decisions, providing top management with perspectives and guidance on strategic business risks.